 What Is Cloud Hosting?

 Typically, your site is hosted on a single server.
-It could be your own dedicated server, or maybe there are other tenants who share space on it.
+It could be your own dedicated server or one that you share with other websites.

 With cloud hosting, your web host isn’t connected to one physical location.
 Your website resources are maintained across multiple virtual servers in the cloud.

 Each cloud server is responsible for specific sets of tasks.
 If one of the servers in the cloud fails or goes down, the others will automatically pick up the slack to provide those required resources.

 Your website will continue to run smoothly with cloud hosting, even if there is a problem with one of the servers.

 With cloud hosting your website benefits from increased uptime rates and won’t be as susceptible to unplanned downtime.